aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ### Config
 [AWS Config][config] provides a detailed view of the resources associated with each account in the AWS Organization, including how they are configured, how they are related to one another, and how the configurations have changed on a recurring basis.
 Resources can be evaluated on the basis of their compliance with Config Rules - for example, a Config Rule might continually examine EBS volumes and check that they are encrypted.

+Config may be [enabled at the Organization][config-org] level - this provides an overall view of the compliance status of all resources across the Organization.

+_Note: At the time of writing, the Config Multi-Account Multi-Region Data Aggregation sits in the master account.
+The Accelerator Architecture will recommend that this be situated in the security account, once that becomes easily-configurable in Organizations._

 ### Cloudwatch Logs
+CloudWatch Logs is AWS' logging aggregator service, used to monitor, store, and access log files from EC2 instances, AWS CloudTrail, Route 53, and other sources.
+The Accelerator Architecture recommends that log subscriptions are created for all log groups in all workload accounts, and streamed into S3 in the log-archive account (via Kinesis) for analysis and long-term audit purposes.

 ### SecurityHub
+The primary dashboard for Operators to assess the security posture of the AWS footprint is the centralized AWS Security Hub service.
+Security Hub should be configured to aggregate findings from Amazon GuardDuty, AWS Config and IAM Access Analyzers.
+Events from security integrations are correlated and displayed on the Security Hub dashboard as 'findings' with a severity level (informational, low, medium, high, critical).

+The Accelerator Architecture recommends that certain Security Hub frameworks be enabled, specifically:

+* [AWS Foundational Security Best Practices v1.0.0][found]
+* [PCI DSS v3.2.1][pci]
+* [CIS AWS Foundations Benchmark v1.2.0][cis]

+These frameworks will perform checks against the accounts via Config Rules that are evaluated against the AWS Config resources in scope.
+See the above links for a definition of the associated controls.

 [ops_guide]: https://TODO